 Science is about nature itself.
 How three different Big Bangs, transforming motion into matter and anti-matter and vice versa, fill the universe with motion and matter interacting with forces making matter combine in galaxies, star systems and planets.
 Some planets have a size and a distance from its sun that allows water to exist in its three forms, solid and gas and liquid, bringing nutrition to green and grey cells, forming communities as plants and animals: reptiles and mammals and humans.
-Animals have a closed interior water cycle carrying nutrition to the cells and waste from the cells and kept circulating by the heart.
-Plants have an open exterior water cycle carrying nutrition to the cells and carbon-dioxide and water is waste for grey cells, but food for green cells producing proteins and carbon-hydrates and oxygen as food for the grey cells in return.
+Animals have a closed interior water cycle carrying nutrition to the cells and kept circulating by the heart.
+Plants have an open exterior water cycle carrying nutrition to the cells and kept circulating by the sun forcing water to evaporate through leaves.
+Nitrates and carbon-dioxide and water is waste for grey cells, but food for green cells producing proteins and carbon-hydrates and oxygen as food for the grey cells in return.